Kodcx/Rampage/README.md

 # Rampage

-ir a repo to store thing, ideas, lessons of a foundational nature.
+Is a repo to store thing, ideas, lessons of a foundational nature.